iankitnegi/SQLNinjas_Bootcamp/README.md

 7. LEFT, RIGHT, and FULL JOINS are also called OUTER JOIN.
 8. UNION clause will enable you to perform FULL JOIN.

+### 7. Cross Join
+1. Concatenation means combining two text strings together.
+2. CONCAT clause in SQL will help you combine two text strings.
+3. Knowing Excel will help in your understanding of SQL.
+4. CROSS JOIN is useful when you do not have any common column between two tables.

+### 8. Analytics on Two Tables
+1. You would need to merge the tables often to create meaningful insights for business.
+2. Spend time to understand JOIN thoroughly as you will use it a lot in SQL.
+3. Finding TOP N / BOTTOM N is another common business use case which you can achieve by ORDER BY

+### 9. Join More Than Two Tables
+1. Whenever you get a requirement from a business stakeholder break the challenge down into simpler pieces before writing a query.
+2. Entity Relationship Diagram (ERD) will help you to understand the relationship between the tables.
+3. group_concat function will enable you to combine text from multiple rows into one row.